 I knew the honeymoon phase of a new job would wear off but I just didn't expect it to wear off so soon.
 After about three weeks, I no longer wanted to wake up to go to work and when I got home, I would lay in my bed and stare at the ceiling for hours because I couldn't do anything else.
 I had no energy - I was emotionally and physically drained.
 I found myself cancelling plans, eating junk food, crying (a lot), and being anxious about the next day at work.
 My life became nothing more than a timeline.
 Once I get home from work, I have 15 hours until I have to be back at work.
 Subtract 30 minutes for walking the dog, 30 minutes for a shower, 25 minutes for dinner, an hour for a mental breakdown, 45 minutes for Grey's Anatomy, and so on and so forth.
 My life was nothing but a countdown to the next weekend, next day off, next doctor's appointment so I could take a half day.

 I remember thinking, "Is this going to feel like this forever?"
 I finally decided to talk to my boss about it.
-I told him that I am a very creative person and that I wasn't being able to exercise that part of me in the workplace, and that it was starting to effect me.
+I told him that I am a very creative person and that I wasn't being able to exercise that part of me in the workplace, and that it was starting to affect me.
 There was talk about seeing what was available in the more creative positions in the office - I left that meeting feeling good.

 A week later, one of the executives pulls me into the office to chat and when I walk in, I see my boss is already sitting.
 I was immediately pale white and nervous; I really hate confrontation.
 This is how the conversation went: